Build your STEM Career Portfolio Skills with NEBP

 NEBP Learning Pathways (also known as Areas of Emphasis) draw upon the educational assets outlined above and are designed for students who wish to dive deeply into an educational domain beyond the technical skills involved in engineering and atmospheric sciences.

-Completion of a learning pathway will demonstrate your commitment to exceling in a skillset to the point where you will be prepared to guide others or to apply the skills you have learned in new and diverse contexts.
+Completing a learning pathway is optional, but it will demonstrate your commitment to exceling in a skillset to the point where you will be prepared to guide others or to apply the skills you have learned in new and diverse contexts.
 Completing an NEBP Learning Pathway is not meant to be quick and easy, but it will most certainly be rewarding.
 Students may begin a Learning Pathway at any time during the duration of the NEBP project.

 NEBP Learning Pathways Topic Areas